johnmackintosh/rockthemes/.github/CONTRIBUTING.md

 ## Submitting a palette

-If you want to suggest a palette, please file an issue with the artist, album title and a small image or link to the album cover.
+If you want to suggest a palette, please file an issue with the artist, album title and a link to the album cover.

 ### Pull request process